ZhanyongTang/NISL-BugDetection/README.md

 # NISL Bug Detection Tool

-This is the list of vulnerabilities founded by NISL bug detection tool.
+This is the information of vulnerabilities founded by NISL bug detection tool.

 **March 2021** - The repository opened by Nisl Security Group.